High School Programming Contest

 All times are Pacific Time.

-To assist in determing the proper placement of your teams, problems in each division will be roughly based upon the following:
+To assist in determing the proper placement of your teams, we provide the following information:

 Division III